kimgr/git-format/README.md

 ## Configuration ##

-If different repos use different `clang-format` versions, for whatever reason, you can configure the path of the `clang-format` binary in your repo:
+If different repos or directories in your repo use different `clang-format` versions, for whatever reason, you can configure the path of the `clang-format` binary in a simple `ini`-style `git-format.config` file:

-    $ git config format.binary /usr/lib/llvm-4.0/bin/clang-format

-Note that this is a repository-local configuration, but you can use user- or system-wide configurations as well.
+    [format]
+    binary=/usr/lib/llvm-4.0/bin/clang-format

+`git-format` uses a strategy similar to `clang-format` when searching for
+configuration:

+* Look for `git-format.config` in the current directory
+* If not found, search the directory tree upwards all the way to the root
+* If not found, try `~/git-format.config`

 The default is to use `clang-format` on the system `PATH`.